Taalmonsters/WhiteLab2.0/docs/install/NEO4J.md

 ============================

 We are now ready to install the WhiteLab 2.0 web application.
 Download it from [here](https://github.com/Taalmonsters/WhiteLab2.0) and unpack it in /var/www/html.
 For convenience, you may rename the unpacked directory to, for instance, 'whitelab'.
-Descend into the newly created whitelab directory and issue the following command:
+Descend into the newly created whitelab directory and issue the following commands:

 ```
+$ gem install bundler
 $ bundle install
 ```